dev-onejun/CSE-5334/papers/review.md

 \end{aligned}
 $$

+With one of these **Gain** results, an attribute that splits the decision tree is chosen.

-In summary, Entropy mostly handles the limitation of the Gini index and the misclassification error.
+$\quad$ In summary, Entropy mostly handles the limitation of the Gini index and the misclassification error.
 The following figure shows the comparison of the three metrics for a 2-class problem, where the Entropy represents the maximum impurity among metrics, concluding it as the best metrics.

 ![Comparison of GINI, Entropy, and Missclassification Error](https://www.researchgate.net/publication/339471092/figure/fig1/AS:862307349446657@1582601501720/Relation-among-Entropy-Gini-Index-and-Misclassification-error.ppm) \
 $\text{Fig. 2.
 Comparison of GINI, Entropy, and Missclassification Error}$ [[4](#mjx-eqn-4)]